Alloy demonstration templates

 that tells the filter to pass the Layout property of the view model to the controller after having populated it with default values.

-An example of a controller which implements IModifyLayout
+An example of a controller that implements IModifyLayout

 is the controller for the preview page, PreviewController

 .
-It modifies the view model in order to instruct the view to hide the site’s header and footer.
+It modifies the view model to instruct the view to hide the site's header and footer.

 View locations and a default controller